sguox002/leetcode/review/math1.md

     }
 ```

-553. Optimal Division **
+### 553. Optimal Division **
-perform float division. by adding parenthesis to reach max result
+perform float division. by adding parenthesis to reach max result<br/>
-X1/X2/X3/../Xn will always be equal to (X1/X2) * Y, no matter how you place parentheses.
+X1/X2/X3/../Xn will always be equal to (X1/X2) * Y, no matter how you place parentheses. <br/>
-i.e no matter how you place parentheses, X1 always goes to the numerator and X2 always goes to the denominator.
+i.e no matter how you place parentheses, X1 always goes to the numerator and X2 always goes to the denominator. <br/>
-Hence you just need to maximize Y.
+Hence you just need to maximize Y. <br/>
 And Y is maximized when it is equal to X3 *..*Xn.
-So the answer is always X1/(X2/X3/../Xn) = (X1 *X3 *..*Xn)/X2
+So the answer is always X1/(X2/X3/../Xn) = (X1 *X3 *..*Xn)/X2<br/>

 ```cpp
     string optimalDivision(vector<int>& nums) {